 - To provide the full breadth of the National Curriculum with emphasis on the basic skills of English, mathematics, science and computing.

 Northwick Park was originally a separate Infant and Junior School that amalgamated in September 2006.
 The school based nursery opened in September 1996.
 The breakfast and after school club opened in September 2003.
 This facility is run by the school and has expanded to include a holiday club and full day care for children aged two and over.
 Approximately half of the pupils enter by qualifying for two year old funding.
 These extended services are open from 7.15 am to 6.00 pm, 51 weeks of the year.
 Internal remodelling has ensured the school is able to offer the 30 funded hours for all qualifying 3 and 4 year olds from September 2017.

 Responsibility to protect and safeguard the welfare of children and young people in its care

-Northwick Park Primary Academy takes very seriously its responsibility to protect and safeguard the welfare of children and young people in its care.
+Northwick Park Primary Academy takes its responsibility to protect and safeguard the welfare of children and young people in its care very seriously.

 ‘The welfare of the child is paramount’ (The Children’s Act 1989)